1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Acebeam X75 test:

-If you’re looking for an extremely bright flashlight, you probably have come across many crazy (and fake) output claims.
-This goes for Amazon as well as eBay, AliExpress, and the like.
+If you’re looking for an extremely bright flashlight, you probably have encountered many crazy (and fake) output claims.
+This goes for Amazon, eBay, AliExpress, and the like.

-In their advertisements, they claim a very high output with a cooling fan, fast charging (65watts), very high (98%) efficient constant current driver, and many, many more features.
+In their advertisements, they claim a very high output with a cooling fan, fast charging (65 watts), high (98%) efficient constant current driver, and many more features.
 So yeah, I can’t wait to share my findings.

 - The flashlight: Acebeam X75